jamiemori/jamiemori.github.io/_posts/articles/2015-09-15-Music and Novelty.md

 plt.show()
 {% endhighlight %}

-The code takes into account of the fact that the kernel does not perfectly overlap the similarity matrix when we first begin sliding the kernel over the matrix.
+The code takes into account the fact that the kernel does not perfectly overlap the similarity matrix when we first begin sliding the kernel over the matrix.
 Below are the calculated novelty scores plotted over the raw audio waveforms:

 #### One More Time Novelty
 <img src="../../images/daft_novelty.png">